DocumentWDP-6

 E.Auth.Permission.024 - Permissions don't "lock"

-7.3 Domain-Specific Questions
+7.3 Domain-Specific Considerations#

 • Can a token "timeout"?
 (Yes, validation timeout)